-Popular broadcast media in their adverts portray drug use as a normal behavior.
+Popular broadcasting media in their adverts portray drug use as a normal behavior.
 Adolescents are deeply immersed in popular culture as it is conveyed through various forms of media.
-On average, American children are exposed to at least 8 hours of media per day including television, radio, movies, recorded music, comics, and video games (Williams and Frith, 2003).
+On average, American children are exposed to at least 8 hours of media per day including television, radio, movies, recorded music, comics, and video games Williams and Frith, (2003).

-2.3 The Strategies of Improving Broadcast Media's role in Fight against Drug Abuse among Ugandans.
+2.3 Strategies of improving broadcasting media's role in fight against drug abuse in Uganda

 With a comprehensive prevention program, the intensive lessons given to Ugandans are reinforced during secondary and high school.
-In the same way, "reminder" campaigns through broadcast media should be phased in as the first cohort of preteens reached by the initial media campaign moves into adolescence (Kellner, Douglas 2003).
+In the same way, "reminder" campaigns through broadcasting media should be phased in as the first cohort of preteens reached by the initial media campaign moves into adolescence Kellner, Douglas (2003).

-According to Klapper, J. (2000), to meet the needs of high-risk Ugandans, broadcast media campaigns should increase public awareness of the broader social context in which chronic substance abuse occurs and promote debate on the cost, availability, and promotion of alcohol and tobacco; policy changes that might discourage substance use by adolescents; and the development and funding of clinical and social programs that provide direct interventions.
+According to Klapper, J. (2000), to meet the needs of high-risk Ugandans, broadcasting media campaigns should increase public awareness of the broader social context in which chronic substance abuse occurs and promote debate on the cost, availability, and promotion of alcohol and tobacco; policy changes that might discourage substance use by adolescents; and the development and funding of clinical and social programs that provide direct interventions.

-Broadcast media should enhance personal and social skills that promote positive lifestyle choices as well as resistance to drug use.
-The most effective drug prevention programs have included drug resistance skills training, either alone or in combination with other program elements (Botvin et al., 1990;
+Broadcasting media should enhance personal and social skills that promote positive lifestyle choices as well as resistance to drug use.
+The most effective drug prevention programs have included drug resistance skills training, either alone or in combination with other program elements Botvin et al., (1990)

-Broadcast media campaigns should address the existing knowledge and beliefs of the target audience that impede adoption of the desired behavior (Luke, Carmen 2000).
-These beliefs concern the person's perceived susceptibility to the health problem and its perceived seriousness; the effectiveness of a given course of action in reducing the threat; and the perceived barriers to executing
+Broadcasting media campaigns should address the existing knowledge and beliefs of the target audience that impede adoption of the desired behavior (Luke, Carmen (2000).
+These beliefs concern the person's perceived susceptibility to the health problem and its perceived seriousness; the effectiveness of a given course of action in reducing the threat; and the perceived barriers to executing substance abuse and other closely linked behaviors, such as truancy, delinquency, and early pregnancy.
+Successful prevention strategies on broadcasting media should also incorporate the cultural, gender, and age specific needs of participants.
+Kabandize, L. I. (2004).

-Broadcast media should devise strategies to address different levels of risk.
-Universal prevention efforts, like drug education programs on radio stations and televisions should be allocated more time and must target all youth without identifying those at particularly high levels of risk (Mudar, P., 2005).
+Broadcasting media should devise strategies to address different levels of risk.
+Universal prevention efforts, like drug education programs on radio stations and televisions should be allocated more time and must target all youth without identifying those at particularly high levels of risk Mudar, P., (2005).

 Selective interventions concentrate on those who are particularly vulnerable to drugs because of personal, family, and community risk factors.
 Indicated interventions are intensive efforts aimed at youth who are already experimenting with alcohol and other drugs or exhibit other risk-related behavior.
-Effective prevention promotes the protective factors that reduce the potential for substance abuse and other closely linked behaviors, such as truancy, delinquency, and early pregnancy.
-Successful prevention strategies on broadcast media should also incorporate the cultural, gender, and age specific needs of participants.
-Kabandize, L. I. (2004).
+Effective prevention promotes the protective factors that reduce the potential for

-Broadcast media campaigns should communicate incentives or benefits for adopting the desired behavior that build on the existing motives, needs, and values of the target group (Lull, James, 2005).
+Broadcasting media campaigns should communicate incentives or benefits for adopting the desired behavior that build on the existing motives, needs, and values of the target group Lull, James, (2005).
 Commercial marketers know that people are more likely to remember messages that meet their needs or support values in which they believe.

-Broadcast media should cooperate with the mentors and other youth-influential adults can also play an important role in preventing drug ue.
+Broadcasting media should cooperate with the mentors and other youth-influential adults can also play an important role in preventing drug abuse.
 Besides their parents, adolescents come into daily contact with a host of others who can potentially reinforce, disrupt, or compensate for any lacking protective parental influences.
 These include educators, mentors, coaches, grandparents and other family members, and youth workers and volunteers in programs like the Boys and Girls Clubs and Scouting.
-(Tiernay, Grossman, & Resch, 2005).
+Tiernay, Grossman, & Re sch, (2005).
 Moreover, this type of mentoring relationship also benefits participants in other ways by reducing their involvement in violence, and by improving their attitudes toward school work, their school attendance, and their relationships with their family and peers.